lucidsoftware/lucid-programming-competition-2022/problems/CheapestCostToBuildBridges/description.md

 # Cheapest Cost To Build Bridges
 Given a `m` x `n` 2D binary matrix that represents a map of 1s land and 0s water, return the minimum cost to connect all the islands with bridges or `-1` if it is impossible.

 A bridge is a vertical or horizontal path over water between islands with a cost associated with the number of water cells the path traverses.
+In other words, all bridges are straight, and can only run either north-south or east-west.

 An island is surrounded by water and formed by connecting adjacent land horizontally or vertically.